agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 1. *Model-based* algorithms learn an explicit representation of the MDP's transition and reward functions.
 These representations are used to compute a good policy.

 2. *Model-free* algorithms do not explicitly represent the transition and reward functions.
-Instead they explicitly represent either a value function (e.g. an estimate of the $$Q*$$-function) or policy.
+Instead they explicitly represent either a value function (e.g. an estimate of the $$Q^*$$-function) or policy.

 ### Q-learning (TD-learning)
 Q-learning is the best known RL algorithm and is model-free.
-A Q-learning agent stores and updates a point estimate of the expected utility of each action under the optimal policy (i.e. an estimate $$\hat{Q}(s,a)$$ for $$Q*(s,a)$$).
+A Q-learning agent stores and updates a point estimate of the expected utility of each action under the optimal policy (i.e. an estimate $$\hat{Q}(s,a)$$ for $$Q^*(s,a)$$).
 Provided the agent takes random exploratory actions, these estimates converge in the limit (cite Watkins).
 In our framework, it's more natural to implement *Bayesian Q-learning* (Dearden et al), where the point estimates are replaced with Bayesian posteriors.

 The defining property of Q-learning (as opposed to SARSA or Monte-Carlo) is how it updates its Q-value estimates.
 After each state transition $$(s,a,r,s')$$, a new Q-value estimate is computed: <br>
 $$\hat{Q}(s,a) = r + \max_{s'}{Q(s',a')}$$